Article Table Of Contents

 Median Income: $63,381 (14th worst)

-Methodology: How we determined the worst Omaha neighborhoods in 2022
+Methodology: How we determined the most dangerous Omaha neighborhoods in 2023

 To figure out how bad a place is to live in, we only needed to know what kinds of things people like and then decide what places have the least amount of those things.
-We threw the following criteria into this analysis in order to get the best, most complete results possible.
-We used this set of criteria for each neighborhood in Omaha:
+We plugged the following criteria into Saturday Night Science to get the worst neighborhoods in Omaha:

 Then, we ranked each neighborhood in Omaha, Nebraska for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Omaha.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Omaha.

 Summary: The Worst Neighborhoods Around Omaha